DEFRA/defra-ai-sdlc/pages/responsible-practices/ethics.md

 You remain responsible for all outputs, even when AI tools help create them.

 **Do:**
-- Review all AI-generated code before you use it
+- Review all AI-generated outputs before you use it
 - Document AI tool usage in critical systems
 - Explain AI-assisted decisions to stakeholders

 **Don't:**
 - Accept AI outputs without checking them
-- Use AI for decisions you cannot explain
+- Don't rely on AI when you can't explain the 'why' behind important decisions

 ### Prevent bias
 AI tools can copy existing biases, especially from training data.

 **Do:**
-- Test AI-generated code with different scenarios
+- Test AI-generated outputs with different scenarios and a diverse set of users (if relevant)
 - Check outputs for potential bias in how they work or what they say
-- Consider who might be left out by AI-assisted solutions
+- Consider who might be left out by AI-assisted analysis and solutions

 **Don't:**
 - Assume AI outputs are neutral